 Q3.
 Why are the Northern Plains densely populated?

-Ans: The Northern Plains are fertile and flat, making them ideal for agriculture and human settlement.
+Ans.
+The Northern Plains are flat, fertile, and well-watered by rivers such as the Ganga, Yamuna, and Brahmaputra, making them highly suitable for agriculture and human settlements.

 Q4.
-What is the difference between Western and Eastern Coastal Plains?
+What is the difference between the Western and Eastern Coastal Plains?

-Ans: Western Coastal Plains are narrow and steep, while Eastern Coastal Plains are wider and flatter with large river deltas.
+Ans.
+The Western Coastal Plains are narrow and steep, located between the Western Ghats and the Arabian Sea, while the Eastern Coastal Plains are wider and flatter, with large river deltas formed by rivers like the Godavari, Krishna, and Kaveri.

 Q5.
 Which Indian islands are famous for tourism and tribal culture?